-CSL's external auditor for the 2022/23 financial year was Ernst & Young, who was appointed by shareholders at the 2002 AGM.
+CSL's external auditor for the 2023/24 financial year was Deloitte Touche Tohmatsu (Deloitte), who was appointed by shareholders at the 2023 AGM subsequent to Ernst & Young's resignation as CSL's external auditor following the audit of CSL's 2022/2023 financial statements.

 The ARMC has established a policy in relation to the engagement of the external auditor for non-audit services to review the independence of the external auditor.
-The ARMC has considered the nature of the non-audit services provided by the external auditor during the 2022/23 financial year and is satisfied that the services provided, and the amount paid for those services, did not compromise the independence of the external auditor.
-Details of fees paid (or payable) to Ernst & Young for non-audit services provided to the CSL Group in the year ended 30 June 2023 are set out in the Directors' Report of the 2023 Annual Report, available on CSL.com (Investors).
+The ARMC has considered the nature of the non-audit services provided by the external auditor during the 2023/24 financial year and is satisfied that the services provided, and the amount paid for those services, did not compromise the independence of the external auditor.

+Details of fees paid (or payable) to Deloitte for non-audit services provided to the CSL Group in the year ended 30 June 2024 are set out in the Directors' Report of the 2024 Annual Report, available on investors.csl.com.

-Ernst & Young has provided an independence declaration to the Board for the reporting period.
-The declaration forms part of the 2023 Directors' Report.
-The ARMC undertakes a formal review of the appropriateness of continuing with the incumbent audit firm prior to approving the appointment of a new signing partner by rotation.
+Deloitte has provided an independence declaration to the Board for the reporting period.
+The declaration forms part of the 2024 Directors' Report.

-The external auditor attends each Annual General Meeting and is available to answer questions from shareholders relevant to the conduct of the audit, the preparation and content of the auditor's report, the accounting policies adopted by CSL in relation to the preparation of the financial statements and the independence of the auditor in relation to the conduct of the audit
+The external auditor attends CSL's Annual General Meeting and is available to answer questions from shareholders relevant to the conduct of the audit, the preparation and content of the auditor's report, the accounting policies adopted by CSL in relation to the preparation of the financial statements and the independence of the auditor in relation to the conduct of the audit.